LukeFerris/origin-react-vertical-website/README.md

 ////// Container components
 //// Main
 // The main page component which hosts the other components.
 It is a template which must be completed by adding the other components that you need.
-The template file is: src/Main.js and file name is always Main.js.
+The template file is: src/Main.jsx and file name is always Main.jss.
 // Parameters: None

 ////// Custom components
 //// Custom
 // Customer components can be added to include other requirements.
-They should be based on the custom template found at: src/landingPageComponents/customSection.js
+They should be based on the custom template found at: src/landingPageComponents/customSection.jsx